Choose language

 • The planning process

-Due to the nature of the proposed Project, an application to the Planning Inspectorate will be submitted under the Nationally Significant Infrastructure Project (NSIP) regime (Planning Act 2008) in 2022.
+Due to the nature of the proposed Project, an application to the Planning Inspectorate was submitted under the Nationally Significant Infrastructure Project (NSIP) regime (Planning Act 2008) in early 2024.

 NSIPs are major infrastructure projects such as new harbours, roads, power generating stations (such as larger scale solar farms) and electricity transmission lines, which require a type of consent known as ‘development consent’ under procedures governed by the Planning Act 2008.
 Development consent, where granted, is made in the form of a Development Consent Order (DCO).

 Anybody wishing to construct an NSIP must first apply for consent to do so.
-For such a project, the Planning Inspectorate examines the application and will make a recommendation to the Secretary of State for Business, Energy and Industrial Strategy, who will make the decision on whether to grant or to refuse development consent.
+For such a project, the Planning Inspectorate examines the application and will make a recommendation to the Secretary of State for Energy Security and Net Zero, who will make the decision on whether to grant or to refuse development consent.

 Further information about the process can be found here.